 - Watermelon seeds.

-You should choose any 1-2 types of seeds from this list daily.
+You should choose any 1-2 types of seeds from this list every week.

-In this group, sesame seeds and poppy seeds are more important.
-Both types of seeds are an abundant source of highly bioavailable calcium.
-Sesame seeds also strengthen the bones, joints, and nerves.
+In this group, poppy seeds are more important because of their high calcium content.
+5 grams of poppy seeds provide around 72 mg of calcium.
+Sesame seeds also strengthen the bones, joints, and nerves, according to ayurveda.

 |Nuts Groups||Recommended Ratio|